apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 The high/low watermark strategy is common in networking code; however, there are other strategies such as an adaptive strategy that we could offer in the future.
 An adaptive strategy regulates the backpressure based on the rate of consumption and production.
-With the proposed new APIs we can easily add further strategies.
+With the proposed new APIs, we can easily add further strategies.

 ### Support `~Copyable` elements

 In the future, we can extend the channel to support `~Copyable` elements.
-We only need an underlying buffer primitive that can hold `~Copyable` types and the continuations need to support `~Copyable` elements as well.
-By making the channel not directly conform to `AsyncSequence` we can support this down the road.
+We only need an underlying buffer primitive that can hold `~Copyable` types, and the continuations need to support `~Copyable` elements as well.
+By making the channel not directly conform to `AsyncSequence`, we can support this down the road.

 ## Alternatives considered